kellnerd/musicbrainz-scripts/README.md

 ### Import ARD radio dramas

-Imports German broadcast releases from the ARD radio drama database.
+Imports German broadcast releases from the ARD Hörspieldatenbank radio drama database.
-- Adds an import button to the sidebar of detail pages (“Vollinformation”) on https://hoerspiele.dra.de
+- Adds an import button to the sidebar of detail pages (“Detailansicht”) on https://hoerspiele.dra.de
 - Lets the user enter persistent name to MBID mappings for artists and labels
 - Provides a button to copy voice actor credits to clipboard (can be pasted into the [credit parser](#voice-actor-credits))